mayerja1/velodyne_people_processing/README.md

 if you have the data anywhere else than on Google drive, you need to modify the `main.sh` accordingly

-you will need (a lot of) free disk space for the downloaded bag and the bag with the pointcloud data, in which the downloaded bag transforms to
+you will need (a lot of) free disk space for the downloaded bag and the bag with the pointcloud data, which the downloaded bag transforms into